-Years en Years ended December 31,
+Years Years ended December 31,

-(in thousands) 2009 2008 2007
+(in thousands) 2009 200 2007

 Depreciation \$ 15,874 \$ 14,205 \$ 13,677

 Goodwill and Other Intangible Assets-In accordance with FASB ASC Topic 350, "Intangibles-Goodwill and other", the Company classifies intangible assets into three categories: (1) intangible assets with definite lives subject to amortization; (2) intangible assets with indefinite lives not subject to amortization; and (3) goodwill.
 The Company does not amortize intangible assets with indefinite lives and goodwill.
 Goodwill and other intangible assets with indefinite useful lives are tested for impairment annually or more frequently if events or circumstances indicate the assets might be impaired.
 Such conditions may include an economic downturn or a change in the assessment of future operations.
 The Company performs impairment tests of goodwill at the Company level.
 Such impairment tests for goodwill include comparing the fair value of the appropriate reporting unit (the Company) with its carrying value.
-The Company performs impairment tests for indefinite-lived intangible assets by comparing the fair value of each indefinite-lived intangible asset unit to its carrying value.
+The Company performs impairment tests for indefinite-lived intangible assets use to its carrying value.
 The Company recognizes an impairment charge if the asset's carrying value exceeds its estimated fair value.
 The Company completed its most recent annual impairment analyses as of September 30, 2009.
 Based upon the results of these analyses, the Company has concluded that no impairment of its goodwill or other intangible assets was indicated.